An Inexpensive Bath Makeover

 - Or try a shower door that has no overhead track, just folds back out of the way.

 If you want to keep your shower doors, you might consider a product that is on the market for windshields to shed water.
 Can't think of the name, but it does work.
 You clean the doors and shower stall, dry them with a towel and then let them air dry.
 The product is clear like water and you just coat the surface by rubbing it on with a sponge or cloth.
 What this does is help the water sheet off, so you don't get water spots, mineral buildup and scum.

 The other thing that really helps is to use a squeegee.
 The last person to shower should squeegee the walls and glass to remove all the water, then take the towel and go over the chrome and any water in the corners.
 This makes maintenance easier and stays much cleaner.
 Reapply the product about every 3 months after a good cleaning.

 Another thing you might do is paint the bathroom a real light color in gloss or semi gloss enamel.
 This takes the cleaning necessary and helps reflect light.

 Put a larger mirror over the vanity or sink.
 This too will make the room brighter and give more illusion of space.

 If you have a tall person in the house, they tend to splatter water above the tub enclosure.
-This needs to be water proofed.
-A good paint job with the gloss or semi gloss enamel with a repeat every year or two.
+This needs to be water proofed with a good paint job of gloss or semi gloss enamel with a repeat every year or two.
 Or find a roll of real vinyl wall paper that you like and is bright and will look good on its side and wallpaper the space from the ceiling to the top of the shower stall.
 Use vinyl wall paper paste to put it to make it stick well.
 Then run a bead of silicone caulk at the bottom of the wallpaper above the shower stall to make a water tight seal.